OpenSlides/openslides-backend/README.md

 # openslides-media-service
 Media service for OpenSlides 4

-Delivers media files and resources for OpenSlides.
+Delivers media files for OpenSlides.
 It stores the data in the database.

 ## Configuration
 - `MEDIA_DATABASE_HOST`: Host of the database (default: `postgres`)